 Can I use a Dubai agency for a debt in Abu Dhabi?

-Yes, provided the agency has the legal infrastructure to file cases in Abu Dhabi Courts and manage enforcement through Abu Dhabi's execution department.
-Many Dubai-headquartered agencies have this capability.
+Yes, provided the agency has the legal infrastructure to file cases in Abu Dhabi Courts and manage enforcement through Abu Dhabi’s execution department.
 Verify before engaging.

 What if I don’t know which emirate my debtor is registered in?

-Your agency can determine this through trade licence verification and commercial registry searches.
-The debtor's trade licence number, if you have it, immediately identifies the emirate of registration.
+Your agency can determine this through trade licence verification.
+The debtor’s trade licence number immediately identifies the emirate of registration.

 Are court judgments from one emirate enforceable in another?

 Yes.
 UAE court judgments are enforceable across all seven emirates through an execution process.
-However, enforcement must be applied for in the emirate where the debtor's assets are located.
-The process adds some time but is procedurally straightforward.
+Enforcement must be applied for in the emirate where the debtor’s assets are located.